x-vin/covidcures/docs/src/naturopathic.md

 <ins>CAUTION:</ins> It is important to recognize that while they are generally nontoxic and very safe to consume, even more so than most other pharmaceutical products, these commonly used medicinal herbs may nonetheless be unsuitable for pregnant or lactating mothers, and may be likely to interact adversely with other drugs.
 Such adverse effects should be investigated and ruled out before they are consumed on a regular basis.

-   - [A traditional, reportedly effective recipe, recommended by Ayurvedic and naturopathic physicians that was used as prophylactic by the holistic health community in South India:][157]
+   - [A traditional, reportedly effective recipe, recommended by Ayurvedic and naturopathic physicians that was used as prophylactic by the holistic health community in South India][157]
    - Ginger + pepper + honey + lemon tea: Make decoction with crushed ginger, pepper and sweetener like honey.
 Add lemon juice  after a while, after taking out from the stove.
 The decoction can be drunk once or twice a day.

 [iahas.com](iahas.com):
    - **Cloves and banana mixture**: Mix 7 to 8 cloves with a banana.
 Keep it overnight and have it in the morning.
 The remedyis said to be very useful for asthma and wheezing.
    - **Ajwain + Tulasi + Pepper + Ginger Tea:** Herbal tea made by mixing Ajwain, Tulasi, pepper, and ginger is effective organic cough medicine for asthma patients.
 Drink this tea twice daily for best results.
    - **Ginger and Turmeric milk:** Ginger and Turmeric are full of antioxidants, rich in anti-inflammatory properties and very useful in treating Asthma.
 Mix 1 tbsp of turmeric powder and a little amount of grounded ginger in a cup of hot milk and drink it twice a day.
 To add flavour and sweetness, use honey and black pepper.
-   - **Curative Ayurvedic herbs for wheezing and asthma:** Black raisin, Honey and Cloves, Ginger, Turmeric, Cinnamon, Liquorice, Mustard oil
+   - **Curative Ayurvedic herbs for wheezing and asthma:** Black raisin, Honey and Cloves, Ginger, Turmeric, Cinnamon, Liquorice, Mustard oil.

 **Amla / Lemon + Cinnamon + Turmeric + Black pepper + Jaggery tea: (Recipe by Raw Food Healer and Nutritionist, Crystal Caisa)**<br>
-Fill a large glass with warm wate, not much above body temperature but comfortable to sip.
+Fill a large glass with warm water, not much above body temperature but comfortable to sip.
 (The temperature must not be too warm because Ayurveda recommends against heating honey.)
 Add 1 Amla or Gooseberry blended or freshly squeezed Lemon, 1/4 teaspoon Cinnamon, 1/4 tspn Turmeric, 1/4  tspn Black pepper, 1 tspn Jaggery.
 The proportions of the ingredients can be adjusted to taste.

 [thealternativedaily.com](http://thealternativedaily.com/:): 6 teas that reduce chronic inflammation:
    - **Green tea: Green tea contains the highest concentration of powerful antioxidants called polyphenols, since it’s made from unfermented leaves.
 Of these polyphenols, Epigallocatechin-3-gallate (EGCG) is the most potent.
 Green tea may help fight inflammatory conditions like Crohn’s disease, ulcerative colitis, inflammatory bowel disease and certain cancers.**